 Haley can utilize external sources of knowledge such as data provided by the customer (such as an inventory system) or from external providers.
 WikiData provides a structured set of data derived from Wikipedia, and Google provides the KnowledgeGraph service, both of which can provide a depth of knowledge to Haley for many applications.

-Haley can utilize externally provided A.I. services from providers such as Amazon, Google, and IBM.
+Haley can utilize externally provided A.I. services from providers such as Amazon, Google, OpenAI, and HuggingFace.
 Rather than re-implement the wheel, it's often quicker to utilize a service off-the-shelf as a starting point, and train a customized system once the value is proven.